-College of Education and Behavioral Sciences Certificate Requirements - 16 credits
+College of Education and Behavioral Sciences Admission Requirements

 For admittance to the certificate program, students should be successfully admitted to the University as a degree or non-degree seeking graduate student.
 No other prerequisites or admission standards beyond the university requirements are needed.
 In alignment with the Graduate School standards, all courses must be passed with a "B" grade or higher.